JL-III/Philosophy-Self-Directed-Learning/syllabus.md

 ### Assignments
 - Write a position paper on an ethical issue, such as animal rights, gender identity, or surveillance.
 - Discuss Foucault’s ideas on power and discipline in modern institutions.

----

-## Additional Tips for Success
-- **Join Discussion Groups**: Engage in online forums or local reading groups.
-- **Regular Writing and Reflection**: Write essays, journals, or blog posts to clarify your thoughts.
-- **Use Supplementary Lectures and Podcasts**: Look for open philosophy lectures and related podcasts.
-- **Stay Consistent**: Dedicate regular study time to make steady progress.

-This syllabus provides a broad overview of philosophical topics, ideas, and thinkers, emulating a structured Ivy League philosophy program.